 Whether you’re taking on an ambitious construction project or just decluttering your garage, by the time the project’s complete you’re going to be left with plenty of garbage.
 Bagging it all up is time consuming, and since keeping your work area clear is generally necessary for getting the job done efficiently, it can eat up lots of valuable work time.

 A dumpster rental can save you time and money on all but the smallest home improvement projects.
 And it’s easy to find a dumpster size appropriate for the job: roll-off containers come in 10 yard sizes suited for general decluttering or a small scale remodeling project, all the way to up to 40 yard dumpsters capable of holding the equivalent of 12 truckloads of waste.
-Depending on your project and the space you have available, you can even opt to have your dumpster placed under a window in the room where you’ll be working, making your cleanup even easier.
+Depending on your project and space you have available, you can even opt to have your dumpster placed under a window in the room where you’ll be working, making your cleanup even easier.

 #3: Optimize Drying Times